Close

 When You Need a Visa

-Visas are mandatory for stays exceeding 90 days, work purposes, study programs, or if you're from countries not listed above.
-Chinese, Indian, Russian, and most African passport holders require Schengen visas.
+Visas are mandatory for stays exceeding 90 days, work purposes, or study programs.
+Chinese, Indian, Russian, and most African passport holders require Schengen visas for any visit.
+Always verify current requirements through Belgium's official diplomatic missions, as regulations may change based on diplomatic relationships and special circumstances.

 03